top of page

 Simon Telford, Associate Director, PJA and

-Kate Gifford, Head of Future Mobility, West Yorkshire Combined Authority
+Kate Gifford, Policy Manager - Active Travel / Shared Transport, West Yorkshire Combined Authority

 Building lifelong cycling habits: insights from Bikeability data